Isn’t it sad how much time we spend putting ourselves down?

 As with any new skill or new habit, you must start small and practice regularly.
 It may feel unnatural at first, but as you change your thoughts and actions, your feelings will follow.

 You don’t have to wait to start feeling good about yourself.
-You can start with small, simple actions every day that will help you see yourself for the awesome and amazing person you are.
+You can start with small, simple life actions every day that will help you see yourself for the awesome and amazing person you are.

 Want some ideas?
 Here are 99 ways to feel good about yourself right now: